-2. Run-out: A run-out occurs when a horse evades or passes the obstacle to be jumped; jumps an obstacle outside its limiting markers; or when horse or rider knocks down a flag, standard, wing or other limiting the obstacle (without obstacle being jumped).

-- 3. Loss of Forward Movement: Failure to maintain trot, canter or gallop after crossing starting line (except when it is a refusal, a run-out or when due to uncontrollable circumstances such as when an obstacle is being reset) is a disobedience. - 4.
+- 2. Run-out: A run-out occurs when a horse evades or passes the obstacle to be jumped; jumps an obstacle outside its limiting markers; or when horse or rider knocks down a flag, standard, wing or other limiting the obstacle (without obstacle being jumped). - 3.
+Loss of Forward Movement: Failure to maintain trot, canter or gallop after crossing starting line (except when it is a refusal, a run-out or when due to uncontrollable circumstances such as when an obstacle is being reset) is a disobedience. - 4.
 Unnecessary Circling on Course: After crossing the starting line and before crossing the finish line, any form of circles whereby the horse crosses its original track between two consecutive obstacles, or stops advancing toward or turns away from the next fence except to retake an obstacle after a disobedience, is considered a disobedience.
 This is a judgment call.
-(NOTE: Coming sideways or zigzagging toward an obstacle does not constitute a disobedience unless the horse passes or turns its back to the next obstacle or the finish line).

-I. Jumping any obstacle before crossing starting line unless said obstacle is designated as a practice jump

-- j.
-In the case of broken equipment or loss of shoe, rider may either continue without penalty or be - eliminated.
+(NOTE: Coming sideways or zigzagging toward an obstacle does not constitute a disobedience unless the horse passes or turns its back to the next obstacle or the finish line). - 5.
+First disobedience (anywhere on course)......4 faults - 6.
+Second disobedience (anywhere on course).....
+Elimination - c.
+Fall of horse and/or rider .....
+Elimination - d.
+Failure to complete course, off course......Elimination - e.
+Jumping obstacle before it is reset or without waiting for signal from the judge to proceed - f.
+Starting before judge's audible signal to proceed, jumping obstacles before start or after crossing the finish line, whether forming part of course or not; jumping obstacle out of order; off course - g.
+Failure to enter the ring within one minute after the judge's audible signal to proceed - ......Elimination - Failure to cross the starting line within 45 seconds after judge's audible signal to proceed A competitor will have 45 seconds from the time the judge sounds an audible signal to cross between the start markers in the proper direction and start on course.
+If a competitor does not cross through the start line within the allotted time, the time on course will start when the allotted time expires. - I. Jumping any obstacle before crossing starting line unless said obstacle is designated as a practice jump.......Elimination - j.
+In the case of broken equipment or loss of shoe, rider may either continue without penalty or be eliminated.
 The judge may eliminate a rider if he/she feels that it is unsafe for the rider/horse to continue the course.